 How Is Paternity Established?

-In the state of Texas, there are five major ways in which paternity may be established.
-These include the following:
+In Texas, there are five major ways in which paternity may be established:

 - The man admits to conceiving the child